George A. David: Agriculture

-Awards and honours
+Honours and recognition

-In 2009, David was appointed an Officer of the Order of the British Empire (OBE) for services to UK-Greek relations in education.
-He received the Medal of the Order of the Federal Republic of Nigeria (MFR) for his services to Nigeria in 2008.
-He is an Archon Maistor of the Ecumenical Patriarchate of Constantinople.
+In 2021, David was appointed a Companion of the Order of St Michael and St George (CMG).
+He has also received honorary doctorates and other forms of recognition from academic institutions in Greece and Cyprus.
+In 2014, he received an ALBA "Business Unusual" award for business internationalisation.
+In 2009, David was appointed an Officer of the Order of the British Empire (OBE).
+He received the Medal of the Order of the Federal Republic of Nigeria (MFR) for his services to the Nigerian nation in 2008.